obsidianmd/obsidian-developer-docs/en/Reference/App CSS variables.md

 ## Theme colors

 Theme color variables define the raw color values used throughout the app.
-These variables are mapped to semantic color names in the next section (see [[App CSS variables#Color mappings]])
+These variables are mapped to semantic color names.

 Each variable is applied to both `.theme-light` and `.theme-dark` classes with appropriate values for light and dark mode.
 For example: